 Heel Raises (Unilateral)

+Perform this exercise in a smooth, controlled movement with a good contraction at the top.
 Start with one set of 10 reps on each side.
-Perform this exercise in a smooth, controlled movement with a good contraction at the top.
-The intensity is depending on how much load you use in the exercise.
-Doing this exercise in bilateral or two legs might not be bad, but doing this with a unilateral or single leg and adding an external resistance would be more challenging.
+The intensity is dependent on how much load you use in the exercise.
+Doing this exercise bilaterally or with two legs might not be bad, but doing this unilaterally or with a single leg and adding an external resistance will be more challenging.

-For this exercise, use a foam roller and a ball to assist you in the separation of the knees, provide guidance and resistance with the knees.
+For this exercise, use a foam roller and a ball to assist you in separating the knees and provide guidance and resistance to the knees.

 Lean on your back against the wall.
-Place the foam roller in your lower back and the ball between the knees.
-Slide down as your press your knees up against the ball.
-Get into a 90-degree angle of the ankle, knee and hips, then slide up until your legs are straight.
+Place the foam roller on your lower back and the ball between the knees.
+Slide down as your press your knees together against the ball.
+Get into a 90-degree angle of the ankle, knee, and hips, then slide up until your legs are straight.
 Repeat the movement.

 Wall Slide With Ball

 Start with one set of 10 reps.
-Perform this exercise in a smooth, controlled movement with a little bit of stop at the bottom position.
-This exercise works on utilizing the glutes, hamstring and quads to get you out of the bottom position.
-The intensity is depending on how strong you are within the knees and glutes.
+Perform this exercise in a smooth, controlled movement with a bit of a stop at the bottom.
+This exercise utilizes the glutes, hamstring, and quads to get you out of the bottom position.
+The intensity depends on how strong you are within the knees and glutes.

-If this exercise is light for you to do, you can move from bilateral to a single leg and add an extra resistance like dumbbells and plates to make it more challenging.
+If this exercise is light for you, you can move from bilateral to a single leg and add extra resistance, like dumbbells and plates, to make it more challenging.

-Lie on your side with one arm overhead and your head is resting on one arm.
+Lie on your side with one arm overhead and your head resting on your arm.
 Straighten out your legs, and then bend your knees.
-Lift one knee up, bring it back down and repeat the movement.
+Lift one knee, pause and squeeze at the top, and then bring it back down and repeat the movement.

 Start with one set of 5 reps.
-Perform this exercise in a smooth, controlled movement with a good stop at the end and in a good contraction of the gluteus medius at the top.
+Perform this exercise in a smooth, controlled movement with a good stop at the end and a good contraction of the gluteus medius at the top.
 You can progress to 10 repetitions.
-The intensity is light, and this exercise focuses more on the activation, endurance and strength of the gluteus medius muscle.
+The intensity is light, and this exercise focuses more on the gluteus medius muscle’s activation, endurance, and strength.